cicorias/Castle-Winbuntu/README.md

 " Show trailing whitespace and spaces before a tab: match ExtraWhitespace /\s\+$\| \+\ze\t/
 ```
-- which highlights all whitespace in dark red,
+- which highlights all whitespace in dark red, and:
-And:
 ```
 " With the following mapping a user can press F5 to delete all trailing " whitespace.
 The variable _s is used to save and restore the last search